ogg25/camera-enhancer-docs/programming/android/guide/guide.md

 4. Also in `build.gradle(Module: app)` add reference in dependencies:
     ```java
-        implementation(name: 'DynamsoftBarcodeReaderAndroid', ext: 'aar')
+        implementation(name: 'DynamsoftCameraEnhancer-release', ext: 'aar')
     ```

 5. Sync the project with gradle and after that `DynamsoftCameraEnhancer-release.aar` is added to your project.

 ## License initialization

-To initialize your license, you have to connect to the License Tracking Server for online verification.
-There is the code for you to initialize your license.
+To initialize your license, you are suggested to connect to the License Tracking Server (LTS) for online verification.
+There is the code for you to initialize your license from LTS.
 ```Java
     CameraLTSConnectionParameters info = new CameraLTSConnectionParameters();
     info.sessionPassword = "******";